-The digital presence of your business is crucial.
-Building a relationship with clients often begins with their first impression when they search online for a business by name or for solutions to their problems.
-The good news for business owners and organizations is that Google provides tools that enable active participation in the search results.
-This doesn’t mean that Google wants you to game its algorithm; on the contrary, Google’s tools validate data so it’s consistent and trustworthy.
+The digital presence of your business is crucial in developing relationships with clients.
+The impression they get when they search for your business or for solutions to their problems sets the stage for contacting you.
+Surprisingly, Google provides tools so that business owners and organizations can be active participants in the search results.
+This doesn’t mean that Google wants you to game its algorithm; on the contrary, Google’s tools are intended to validate data so that it’s trustworthy.

 This article takes you through the process to uncover gaps between what you see in the search results and what you want to see, and what you can do to improve your online presence.

 There are many tools that I use for investigating issues, but looking at real time search results is the best place to begin.

 What happens when people search for your business?
 Does it appear at the top of of the search results?
 What happens when people search for your services or products?
 Does your organization appear in the local 3-pack?
 As we explore these questions below you might find it helpful to take notes on what you find on this quick evaluation worksheet.

 The Knowledge Panel

 Tip: First, clear the history in your browser and in your computer; otherwise, your prior searches influence what you see in the search results.
 Clearing the history gives you a less biased picture.
 (You can see instructions to do that in the Resources at the end of this post.)

 When you google the name of your organization, what do you see?
 In online marketing, this is called a “branded search.”
 Ideally, you want to see an accurate Knowledge Panel about your organization, and sitelinks for your website.

 Here’s the search engine results page (SERP) for a counseling practice when searching for it by name: